kkdev211/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a library that allows you to build components, making it reusabel and has a faster responding website.
+It is also helpful to use these components for data that changes over time.

 - [ ] What does it mean to _think_ in react?

+It means to break the app into a smaller design of boxes that will become your components.
+This creates a component hierarchy.

 - [ ] Describe state.
+  State determines how the component will behave-this is the parent that allows you to create components.
+It allows a component to be dynamic and interactive.

 - [ ] Describe props.
+Props are variables passed to it by it's parent component that bridges and carries data over.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affects something outside of the function being executed.
+Its code that runs after the DOM is done running.

 ## Project Set Up